Max Heindel

-Max Heindel (born Carl Louis von Grasshoff, July 23, 1865 – January 6, 1919) was a Danish American Christian occultist, astrologer, and mystic.
+Max Heindel (born Carl Louis von Grasshoff, July 23, 1865 – January 6, 1919) was an American Christian occultist, astrologer, and mystic.

-Early infancy
+Early life

-He was born in Aarhus, Denmark, into the noble family von Grasshoff, which was connected to the German Court during the lifetime of Prince Bismarck.
+Carl Louis von Grasshoff was born in Aarhus, Denmark, into the noble family von Grasshoff, which was connected to the German Court during the lifetime of Prince Bismarck.
 His father, Francois L. von Grasshoff, migrated to Copenhagen as a young man and married a Danish woman of noble birth.
 They had two sons and one daughter.
 Their older son was Carl Louis von Grasshoff, who would later adopt the pen name of Max Heindel.
 When he was six years old, his father died, leaving his mother with three small children in difficult circumstances.
 Max Heindel's infancy was thus lived in genteel poverty.
 His mother's small income was dedicated to private tutors for her sons and daughter, so that they might eventually take their place in society as members of the noble classes.

-Life experience

 Heindel left home at the age of sixteen to learn engineering at the ship-yards of Glasgow, Scotland.
 As Chief Engineer of a trading steamer, he traveled extensively, and eventually found himself working on one of the large passenger steamers of the Cunard Line operating between America and Europe.
 From 1895 to 1901, he was a consulting engineer in New York City.
 During this time, he married and had a son and two daughters.
 His wife died in 1905.